ka1130/just-sudo-it/_posts/2017-03-30-canvas-introduction.md

 	Your browser does not support canvas
 </canvas>
 {% endhighlight %}<br>
 No need to say that the above id, width, height and fallback text is up to you.
 You might be tempted to omit width and height and choose to style those in CSS but don’t do that, it won’t work.
-You need to define width and height directly in the `<canvas>` tag - or in JavaScript.
+You need to define width and height directly inside of the `<canvas>` tag - or in JavaScript.
 Anyways, it’s best to start from setting initial values here, in HTML.
 I would also suggest adding some basic styling to the canvas so that you can see clearly where it is.
 Let’s move to the stylesheet and add some CSS declarations like:

 {% highlight javascript %}
 #myCanvas {
     border: 1px solid black;
 }
 {% endhighlight %}<br>
 Now that we have our bare canvas placed on the layout, it’s time to jump into the JavaScript file.
 First, we need to catch our canvas to a variable.
-Let’s make use of the new variable declarations introduced by ES6 (more on that in the future post, I plan to show you all the ES6 features I use in the project).
+Let’s make use of the new variable declarations introduced by ES6 (more on that in the future post, I plan to show you all the ES6 features I use in the Boids project).

 {% highlight javascript %}
 const canvas = document.getElementById("myCanvas");